Ys-sudo/comarch-woocommerce-integration/README.md

+# Woo order comarch integration

-A functions php script to handle order in Commarch XML data standards, develops the order menu to see and download the xml file compatible with commarch import option.
+A functions.php script for any Woocommerce theme to handle order in Comarch XML data standards, develops the order menu to see and download the xml file compatible with the ERP system's import option.